 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.How LendingTree Rates Credit Cards?

 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
-Read our credit card methodology here.Intro purchase APR: 0% Intro APR for 15 billing cycles for purchases, followed by a 18.24% to 28.24% Variable APR.
+Read our credit card methodology here.Intro purchase APR: 0% Intro APR for 15 billing cycles for purchases, followed by an 18.24% to 28.24% Variable APR.

 When searching for the best no-interest credit card, you’ll want to keep your eye on these features:

 The length of the intro period for purchases is the most important feature to consider.
 You’ll generally want to find the longest period possible, or at least a period that lets you pay off your purchase in time.
-Try dividing the cost of your intended purchase by the number of months in the intro period — that’ll give you an idea of how large your monthly payment will be and whether you can pay off your balance by the end of the 0% APR period.
+Try dividing the cost of your intended purchase by the number of months in the intro period — that’ll give you an idea of how large your monthly payment will be and whether you can pay off your balance by the end of the 0% intro APR period.

-Many 0% APR cards come with a sign-up bonus and/or rewards program, offering even more value.
+Many 0% APR credit cards come with a sign-up bonus and/or rewards program, offering even more value.
 While redemption options vary by card, you can usually redeem rewards for a statement credit toward your balance.
 This can help you pay off your purchase or balance transfer before the intro period ends.

-If you’re paying interest on an existing credit card balance, you may be more interested in cards with a 0% APR on balance transfers.
+If you’re paying interest on an existing credit card balance, you may be more interested in cards with a 0% intro APR on balance transfers.
 These cards allow you to transfer over your balance and pay no interest during the introductory period.
 Like the intro APR on purchases, you’ll want the balance transfer period to be as long as possible.
 But don’t overlook the balance transfer fee — and try to find a card with no balance transfer fee, if possible.

 There are many different kinds of credit card APRs, but you should pay close attention to the regular APR.
 This is the APR you’ll pay after any introductory 0% period is over.
 If you have a balance left at the end of the intro period, the regular APR will determine how much interest you have to pay each month.